mahendran-indiabees/MyScripts/Doc/Ansible/04_Basic-Ansibile-Playbook.md

 ## Yaml Basic rules

 ```
-Space characters is used for intentation
+* Space characters is used for intentation

-Do not use Tab for intentation
+* Do not use Tab for intentation

-Yaml should be start with three dashes and end with three dots (But it is not mandatory)
+* Yaml should be start with three dashes and end with three dots (But it is not mandatory)

-It is key value pair based
+* It is key value pair based

-'-' is used to list the items
+* Symbol '-' is used to list the items
 ```

 ## Yaml Basic syntax